Paul of Greece: Economic miracle and growing authoritarianism

 Although written out as a constitutional monarchy, critics of Greece's politics claimed that the country contained traits of an authoritarian monarchy.
 The Greek constitution of 1952 granted extensive powers to the king, more than that of other European monarchs.
 Throughout Europe, Paul was subject to accusations of limiting democracy by the media, though both Van der Kriste and Hourmouzios state that many of these reports were exaggerated.
 The media used Paul's quick political stance to the Cyprus problem, his travel to Britain in 1963 despite the prime minister's recommendation and his close links with higher ranking staff in the Greek army as examples of these accusations.
 The cost of the monarchy was also questioned, and Paul and Frederica were accused of spending public funds for their own personal holidays and expensive lifestyle while having a lack of worry for the Greek public.
 The couple were also accused of taking money from Her Majesty's Fund for their personal use.
 One of the greatest critics of the monarchy was the leader of the opposition, Georgios Papandreou.
 Papandreou made the words in one of his speeches – "The king reigns, but does not govern" – his motto and boycotted several royal events.

+In 1956 a minor controversy arose over a proposed increase to the Greek Civil List.
+By 1956 the King received 635,000 drachmae per month (7,620,000 annually, then worth approximately US $254,000) from the Civil list; from this he was expected to cover the costs of maintaining the Royal Palace in Athens and the Royal Yacht, as well as any private or official entertaining.
+The proposed increase for 1957 was 920,000 drachmae per month; despite earlier assurances that this would be supported by the Government and Opposition parties, in the minutes prior to the vote on the increase in the Greek Parliament the members of the Opposition departed the chamber.
+Although the vote on the increased passed, the King eventually informed Prime Minister Konstantinos Karamanlis that he could not accept this increase if it lacked the support of all major political parties.